kuniiii/kuniiii.github.io/_portfolio/wenet-chat-application.md

 ---
 layout: post
 title: "WeNet Chat Application"
-description: "Diversity-aware chat application to connect a community."
+description: "Diversity-aware chat application for making meaningful community connections."
 # collaborators: false
 permalink: /portfolio/wenet-chat-application
 image:
-    # path: /images/turntable-feature2.jpg
+    path: /images/wenet-chatbot-thumbnail.png
-    # thumbnail: /images/turntable-thumbnail.jpg
+    thumbnail: /images/wenet-chatbot-thumbnail.png
-    # caption: "Photo by Peter Kun"
+    caption: "Diversity-aware chat application for making meaningful community connections."
 classification: Chat application design, 2021-2022
 ---

 I was the lead designer of the AskForHelp/we@ chat application that was deployed all over the globe at pilot sites for AI research into diversity.
 In this capacity, my role was focused on making a coherent design for a chat application, combining the research and technical agendas of partners, the needs of the pilots, while building on social sciences and ethics research.

-## Background
+### Background

 Diversity is a widely debated topic in the design and technology fields, with various framings that highlights problems around the normative nature of technology and big data.
 In this project, we however wanted to focus on the less investigated positive use-cases of diversity, and explore ways how diversity could benefit communities.
 We also intended to focus on diversity that is understood beyond race, gender or age; there is more to connect two people who likes the same music, has similar hobbies, then mere demographics.

 > What do people expect from being presented with diversity?
 How do people interpret diversity in use?
 > How do people perceive a chatbot that connects community members through diversity attributes?

 To address our research agenda, we designed and developed a Question-and-Answer chat application in the form of a Telegram chatbot.
 The big difference between an online community (e.g., Facebook Groups), or a social Q&A website (e.g., Quora) and the AskForHelp/we@ chatbot is the *social recommendation system* aspects, where the chatbot invites specific users to answer a user's question.
 During onboarding, the users fill up a profiling questionnaire based on *"deep diversity"* measures, focusing on interests, skills, values and world-view.